High-dimensional scaling limits of piecewise deterministic sampling algorithms: Introduction

 In order to obtain the algorithmic complexity required to draw approximately independent samples, we should multiply the required continuous time scaling with the computational complexity per continuous time unit.
 By doing so, we obtain the algorithmic complexities of the ZZ and BPS as listed in Table~\ref{tab:combined}.

+In terms of which algorithm, BPS or Zig-Zag should be implemented in any specific situation, the conclusions to the findings of Table~\ref{tab:combined} tentatively suggest that in the context of sparse conditional independence structure the Zig-Zag seems to have better complexity properties, but that for general target densities the methods have the same complexity.
+Of course these conclusions need to be treated with caution given the relatively specialised nature of the theory which underpins Table~\ref{tab:convergence-rates}.

 Analogous to \cite{RGG}, we also obtain the optimal choice of the refreshment jump rate $\rho$.
 The limiting process of the negative log-target density of the BPS sampler is the Ornstein-Uhlenbeck process.
 The process attains the optimal convergence rate when the ratio of the expected number of refreshment jumps to that of all jumps is approximately $0.7812$ (see Figure \ref{fig:functions}).
-This result may provide a practical criterion for selecting the refreshment rate.
+This result provides a practical criterion for selecting the refreshment rate.
+In Section \ref{sec:optimal}, we analyse this criterion for more general target probability distributions.

 Asymptotic limit results illustrate some similarities and differences with the Metropolis-Hastings (MH) algorithm.
 Typically, high-dimensional limiting processes of MH algorithms are diffusions \cite{RGG,MR1888450}.
-In contrast, the first two summary statistics processes of ZZ converge to a non-Markovian Gaussian processes and the $1$st coordinate process of ZZ and the angular momentum process of BPS have pure jump process limits.
+In contrast, the first two summary statistics processes of ZZ converge to non-Markovian Gaussian processes and the $1$st coordinate process of ZZ and the angular momentum process of BPS have pure jump process limits.
 At the same time, like MH algorithms, our results show that the piecewise deterministic processes can exhibit diffusive behaviour.
 In particular the latter two summary statistics processes for BPS have diffusion limits.
+Diffusion limits are known for PDMPs \cite{BouguetCloez2018,Fontbona2015}, but have to our knowledge not been established for dimension tending to infinity.

-In this paper, we only consider the standard normal distribution.
-As in \cite{RGG}, it may not be hard to establish similar results for the target distributions with product form $\prod_{i=1}^d F(\dif \xi_i)$, where $F$ is a probability measure on $\mathbb{R}$.
-However, for non-product target distributions, especially for strongly correlated distributions such as in \cite{arXiv:1412.6231} the convergence rates could be different.
+In this paper, we only consider the standard normal distribution except Section \ref{sec:optimal}.
+Experimental results of Section~\ref{sec:experiments} suggest that the obtained results remain valid for general distributions of product form.
+For non-product strongly correlated distributions such as in \cite{arXiv:1412.6231} the convergence rates could be different.
 This remains a topic of active research.
+See also Section \ref{sec:discussion}.
+Also, throughout in this paper, we assume stationarity of the process.
+This assumption can be weakened with some extra work for moment calculus.
+However, their behaviours will be different from the current study if the initial distribution is far from the centre region of the target distribution.
+See \cite{MR2137324, MR3349007} for the case of Markov chain Monte Carlo methods.
+This also remains a topic of active research.